(DISCLOSURE: This post contains Amazon affiliate links.)

 Chicken Karahi (also known as Kadai Chicken) is a chicken curry from Pakistan and Northern India.

-Karahi (pronounced kar-ah-hee) is the name of a two handled, deep cooking vessel that looks like a wok with steeper sides.
+Karahi (pronounced kar-ah-hee) is the Hindi name for a two handled, deep cooking vessel that looks like a wok with steeper sides.
 This vessel, which may also be called a kadai, korai, or kadhi, is used in many Indian and Pakistani kitchens.

 Traditionally, kahari vessels are used for frying and making stews.
 The dishes that are cooked in a karahi are often called by that name as well.